 3. Engines: The only allowed engines shall be the Fox Stunt .35, and the O.S.
-LA .25, both of which shall operate on suction feed and be in stock, unmodified condition except as follows:
+LA .25 and the ASP .25 the Brodak .25 the O.S. .25FP, the Magnum .25 and the McCoy redhead .35, all of which shall operate on suction feed and be in stock, unmodified condition except as follows:

 a.
 Stock is defined as absolutely unmodified but making exceptions for needle valve assemblies, engine assembly bolts, gaskets, prop nut, and prop washer(s).
 Additionally, intake venturi must maintain original factory stock dimension.

 b.
 No exhaust extensions are allowed except bona fide mufflers that do not increase engine performance.

 c.
 Other: The Fox Manufacturing Co. hemi/stuffer kit modification is prohibited.
 The O.S.
 LA .25 may have the rear needle valve assembly post removed, and may also use a substitute backplate.
 The RC version of any of the engines may be used, by fixing the throttle in one position.
 The ASP .25 may have the rear needle valve assembly post removed.
 The RC version of the ASP .25 engine may be used, by fixing the throttle in one position.
 The ASP .25 or Magnum .25 may have the RC carburetor replaced by a control-line style venturi with a bore not larger than the original RC carburetor (6mm or .236").

 4.1.
 Aircraft: The model shall be built from, or an exact duplication

 of, a commercially manufactured kit.
 In the case of obscure or rare kits,